Meet the team

 Falklands Conservation is a charitable company limited by guarantee (company number 03661322), incorporated on 4th November 1998.
 The company is governed by our Articles of Association.

-Vice Presidents: Sir David Attenborough, Julian Fitter, Robert Gibbons, Mark Carwardine, Peter Harrison, Rebecca Ingham, Robin Woods, and Mandy Shepherd.
+Vice Presidents: Sir David Attenborough, Julian Fitter, Robert Gibbons, Mark Carwardine, Peter Harrison, Rebecca Ingham, and Mandy Shepherd.

 The Directors of the company are also charity Trustees for the purposes of charity law and under the company’s Articles are known as members of the Board of Trustees.
 The composition of the Board reflects the key role of the charity with all Trustees committed to the protection of wildlife in the Falkland Islands.

-Board of Trustees:Roger Spink (Board Chairman), Henry Robinson (Board Vice Chair), Paul Brewin (FI Committee Vice Chair), Keith Biles (FI Hon Treasurer), Thomas Blake, Ross James, Tim Carr, Jan Cheek, Colin Clubbe, John Croxall, Sally-Ann Wilson, Ian Moncrieff, Matthew Bassford (UK Committee Vice Chair), Nicola Granger, Phyl Rendell, David Crwys-Williams.
+Board of Trustees:Roger Spink (Board Chairman), Henry Robinson (Board Vice Chair), Paul Brewin (FI Committee Vice Chair), Keith Biles (FI Hon Treasurer), Thomas Blake, Tim Carr, Jan Cheek, Colin Clubbe, Sally-Ann Wilson, Ian Moncrieff, Elizabeth Radford, Nicola Granger, Phyl Rendell, David Crwys-Williams.